Xtrah/IT2810-P2/README.md

 # Project 2

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using node v14.17.0 and npm 6.14.13.

 ## 👩‍💻 Setup and development

 **NB!
 The environment variables need to be set before running the project for correct data fetching.**